simoninireland/epydemic/doc/glossary.rst

       :term:`process dynamics` will execute the posted events at the appropriate time

+   process
+      A system that associates a state vector with each node (and possibly edge) in a network, and describes how they evolve over time.

    process dynamics
       The simulation approach used, which selects how and when each :term:`event` fires.
 Process dynamics execute events in time